Functions on the commuting stack via Langlands duality: Endomorphisms of Whittaker functional

 In this section, we use similar method to compute two additional endomorphism algebras of interest: (i) the derived spherical Hecke algebra and (ii) endomorphisms of parabolic inductions (for simplicity, we will restrict to inductions from a torus).
-First, we will make the automorphic calculations, then explain their spectral implications.
+The results in this subsection are only used in Section~\ref{s:further apps}, in which we will explain their spectral counterparts.